Adedunmol/wish-mate/README.md

 ### Further improvements
 1. Implement users picking items in fractions for the items marked as fractions.
 2. Add OAuth so users can sign up with their Gmail accounts without going through the hassle of signing up.
-3. Create custom email (user@wishmate.com) for the application and send mails with custom email.
+3. Create custom email (user@wishmate.com) for the application and send mails with custom the email.